 Walking across the restaurant to look at a painting, I saw this family talking at the dinner table like we all did back in the day before cell phones.

 George Sutton, Ruby’s Diner, Laguna Beach California.
 While I didn’t plan on making a portrait, I wondered what the Coca Cola sign would look like with the lens wide open.
 George obliged me with a quintessential pose.
-His wife Lois gave me his photojournalist vest after he passed away, and wearing it brings back fond memories of our photographic adventures.
+His wife Lois gave me his Banana Republic photojournalist vest after he passed away.
+Wearing it brings back fond memories of our adventures.

 Cow boss, Bondurant Wyoming.

 Gerry Endicott graciously posed for a picture before reminding the crew: “Guys, we’re wastin’ daylight!”

 Where in the heck is Wall Drug?

 Born to be a cowboy.

 Michael Pearson, Bondurant Wyoming.